 Schmallenberg virus causes congenital malformations and stillbirths in ruminants.
 The virus is now a known pathogen in almost all European countries.
 It is not a notifiable disease according to the World Organisation for Animal Health.

 Ruminants are susceptible to Schmallenberg virus.
 This is particularly clear for the following species: cattle, sheep, goats, deer, alpacas and bison.

-Based on the current available information, experts concluded that the risk for human health is negligible.
+Based on the current available information, experts concluded that there is no risk for human health.

 The viraemic period of Schmallenberg virus is short and the virus is transmitted by biting midges, with apparent similarity to the vector transmission of bluetongue virus.

 The risk of disease spread from trade in meat and milk is negligible.
 For semen, embryos and live animals research institutes have made recommendations for safe trade.